kdave/btrfs-progs/Documentation/ch-volume-management-intro.rst

         standard RAID levels.
 At the moment the supported ones are: RAID0, RAID1, RAID10, RAID5 and RAID6.

+.. _man-device-typical-use-cases:

 Typical use cases
 -----------------

 Starting with a single-device filesystem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Assume we've created a filesystem on a block device */dev/sda* with profile *single/single* (data/metadata), the device size is 50GiB and we've used the whole device for the filesystem.
-The mount point is */mnt*.
+Assume we've created a filesystem on a block device :file:`/dev/sda` with profile *single/single* (data/metadata), the device size is 50GiB and we've used the whole device for the filesystem.
+The mount point is :file:`/mnt`.

 The amount of data stored is 16GiB, metadata have allocated 2GiB.